Do the 10 Commandments need to be updated—or upheld? How do the letter and the spirit of the ancient laws included in the 10 Commandments apply today?

 The problem is not the law, but our weak flesh.
 But through the Holy Spirit God helps us overcome that obstacle by writing the law in our hearts and minds as we diligently study and seek to obey His law (Hebrews 8:8-10).
 This is the heart of the New Covenant.

-James also expands on the spiritual intent of the 10 Commandments.
+As Jesus did in the Sermon on the Mount, James also expands on the spiritual intent of the 10 Commandments.
 He called God’s law the royal law (James 2:8).
 How is it a “royal law”?
 It is the law of the Kingdom of God, and Jesus Christ will return as King of Kings in that Kingdom (Revelation 19:16).

 James also called it the perfect law of liberty (James 1:25; 2:12).
 James compares the law with a mirror (1:23-25).
 Just looking in the mirror—just knowing the perfect law of God—is not enough.
 We must use God’s help to make the changes in ourselves and show the love to others and God that the law shows us.

 Physical circumcision is not part of the 10 Commandments and is clearly shown in the New Testament to have been superseded by spiritual circumcision—a change of heart (Romans 2:29).
-Later, the book of Hebrews shows that the sacrifices and temple rituals have been superseded by Christ’s sacrifice.
+The book of Hebrews shows that the sacrifices and temple rituals have been superseded by Christ’s sacrifice.
 They and the civil law (specific regulations necessary to govern the nation of Israel) generally cannot and need not be practiced by Christians today.
 But even these give us principles and lessons we can apply today.

 The eternal spiritual law remains as the framework for a moral, godly life.
 The laws and principles taught throughout the Bible are consistent and still guide the Christian today.